JiteshBhashwani/DSA/README.md

 ## Acknowledgements

 I would like to thank chatGPT for helping me solve some of my coding doubts.
 ChatGPT is an open source machine learning framework to automate text- and voice-based conversations.
 You can find more information about chatGPT [here](http://chat.openai.com/).

-The repository contains the following directories:

-- `datastructures`: This directory contains implementations of various data structures such as arrays, linked lists, stacks, queues, trees, graphs, etc. in C++.
-- `algorithms`: This directory contains implementations of various algorithms such as sorting, searching, dynamic programming, greedy, backtracking, etc. in C++.
-- `problems`: This directory contains solutions to various DSA problems from different platforms such as LeetCode, HackerRank, CodeChef, etc. in C++.

-**Note: This repository is still in progress and I am currently adding more content as I am learning.
-Some content may be in Java instead of C++.**

 ## How to use